DeviantSchemist/DeviantSchemist/README.md

 **Fun fact:** I am an avid fan of Japanese animation. :tokyo_tower: :japan: I am also very interested in learning about Cybersecurity, and plan to study it soon.

 Below, are a list of my repositories that have projects I worked on and currently working on.
+The Front End Mentor and Scrimba repos are currently active and will continue to receive updates.

 <!--
 **DeviantSchemist/DeviantSchemist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.